Valraevn/Ansible/README.md

 To do:
-    * Look into setting up roles
+    * Look into setting up users and roles